GudlaArunKumar/LLM-based-projects/conversational_q&a_chatbot/readme.md

 # Conversational Q&A Chatbot

-`Streamlit` is used as a web interface to demonstrate the usage of LLM application for blog generation.
+`Streamlit` is used as a web interface to demonstrate the usage of LLM application for chatbot